epsil/spotgen/README.md

 Note that this command can be rather slow, as it endeavors to retrieve every track by the artist, including tracks from collaboration and compilation albums.
 A fast alternative is the [`#top`](#top-tracks) command.

+### Playlist

+To add all the tracks of a playlist:

+    #playlist username/playlistid

+where `username` is the owner of the playlist and `playlistid` is the ID of the playlist (obtained from the playlist URI).

 ### Tracks

 To add a single track to the playlist, add a line on the form `TITLE - ARTIST`: